romelperez/simple-organizer/SYSTEM_DESIGN.md

 ## Functional Requirements

+- [x] App is a SPA with code-splitting for each page.
+- [x] Should work for mobile from 360px viewport width and any desktop viewport size.
 - [x] When a board is deleted, all its corresponding tasks should be deleted too.
 - [x] Should show optimistic updates on user data changes side-effects.